 WebPageTest architecture

-In the WebPageTest architecture, a web server is mostly used by a PHP application.
+The WebPageTest architecture features a web server that is primarily managed by a PHP application.

 WebPageTest web interface